lban2049/lodash/.aigne/doc-smith/docs/security.md

 # Security

-This section details the project's security policy, which versions receive security updates, and the procedure for responsibly disclosing vulnerabilities.
+We consider the security of Lodash a top priority.
+This document details the project's security policy, which versions receive security updates, and how to responsibly report a vulnerability.

 ## Supported Versions

-The table below outlines which versions of Lodash are currently supported with security updates.
-It is recommended to always use a supported version to ensure your application remains secure.
+The following table describes which versions of this project are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |